masih84/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Here are five German traffic signs that I found on the web:

 ![alt text][image7]
-The first image might be difficult to classify because ...
+The images might be difficult to classify because they are in different size, with water mark and clear shape with no shadow.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).